lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 ## Using the pipeline

 We are now ready to put all the pieces together and render something to the screen.
 We will start from our `Main` class.
-We will create a sample mesh in the `init` method which was previously empty:
+We will create a sample model in the `init` method which was previously empty:

 ```java
 package org.vulkanb;